Andrew NovosadDVM, Diplomate ACVIM (Oncology)

 Gwendolyn FritzAVAOncology Lead Technician & OSHA Safety Officer

 Gwen joined the SLVS team in 2011.
 She received her Associates of Arts Degree at Cy-Fair College and then went to the University of Houston and completed a BS in Anthropology.
 Her background in veterinary medicine includes over 10 years of experience in general practice, emergency and critical care, but her true calling is Oncology.
 Her special interests include biomedical equipment and repair.
-Her household includes “Pickles”, a chihuahua, “Moose”, a beagle and “Popcorn”, a cockatiel.
+Her household includes “Pickles”, a chihuahua, “Moose”, a beagle and “Norman”, a cockatiel.

 Christina BrandenburgLVTOncology Veterinary Technician